 - Liquid duty-free goods purchased at an international airport or on board an aircraft outside the EU must be transported in a tamper-proof, certified bag on connecting flights via an EU airport.
 The proof of purchase must be inside the bag and the bag must be sealed by the retailer.

 - Medicine and special food (e.g. baby food) can be carried outside the plastic bag and must also be presented at security.

 Below is a table that provides some examples of Non-solid Food and Personal Items that are considered “liquids”:

 |Liquid soap||Cheese Spread||Hairspray|

 Similar to Emirates, Etihad Airways does not allow passengers to travel with any kind of pets in the passenger cabin or as checked baggage.
 In accordance with the regulations of the United Arab Emirates government, all animals must enter the UAE as manifested cargo.

 Here is a link to Etihad’s guide on transporting live animals.

-Here is a link to Etihad Airways Carry-On page to make sure you have the most up to date information.
+Here is a link to the Etihad Airways Carry-On page to make sure you have the most up-to-date information.